lj020326/ansible-datacenter/docs/git-lfs-pros-cons.md

 Since the LFS pointer is part of the Merkle tree that a Git commit derives from, you can't add or remove LFS from a repo without rewriting existing Git commit SHAs.
 In some contexts, rewriting history is tolerable.
 In many others, it is an extremely expensive proposition.

-I want to explicitly call out that even if a rewrite is acceptable in the short term, things may change in the future.
+Even if a rewrite is acceptable in the short term, things may change in the future.
 If you adopt LFS today, you are committing to

 a) running an LFS server forever
 b) incurring a history rewrite in the future in order to remove LFS from your repo, or
 c) ceasing to provide an LFS server and locking out people from using older Git commits.

-These are not great options.

 ### LFS is More Complexity